Skip to main content

 Overtime

 Overtime refers to working hours beyond regular work hours and on-call periods.
-When extra hours are necessary, overtime must not exceed 48 hours over a four-week period or 50 hours within a calendar month, with a maximum limit of 200 hours per calendar year.
+Under the Working Hours Act, overtime must not exceed 48 hours over four weeks or 50 hours within a calendar month, with a maximum of 200 hours per calendar year, unless deviations are made through collective agreement.

 The statutory framework lacks specific regulations on overtime pay.
 Typically, overtime pay is outlined in collective bargaining agreements.
 Employees generally have the option to receive overtime compensation either in monetary form or as compensatory leave.
 In the absence of a collective bargaining agreement, entitlement to overtime pay is not automatic unless mutually agreed upon.
 Collective bargaining agreements may include provisions allowing employees to forgo overtime pay in favor of compensatory leave, typically applicable to those with flexible working hours or under special circumstances.